Search the Health Library

-- Before surgery, you will first arrive at the Ambulatory Surgery Unit.
-Staff will provide you with hospital clothing, an identification wristband and an explanation of what to expect in the surgical area.
+Before surgery, you will first arrive at the Surgery Registration Area.
+Staff will provide you with an identification wristband and an explanation of what to expect in the surgical area.
 They will ask you a number of questions and initiate the paperwork needed to provide your care during your hospital stay.
-Your family or significant other are welcome to stay with you until you are taken to the Holding Room.
-Your belongings may be stored in a locker if you are here for outpatient surgery.
-If you will be admitted to the hospital, it is preferable that your belongings are sent home.

-- An escort will walk you to the Holding Room.
+An escort will walk you to the Ambulatory Surgery Unit.
 While you wait to be taken to the operating room, your nurse or anesthesiologist will start intravenous fluids.
 Both will ask you a few more questions in preparation for your surgery.
 Your anesthesiologist will help you decide which type of anesthesia is best for you.
 If not done ahead of time, you will be asked to sign a consent form.

-- Once in the Operating Room, you will be prepped for surgery.
-The skin will be cleansed with an antimicrobial agent and shaved if needed.
+Once in the Operating Room, you will be prepped for surgery.
+The skin will be cleansed with an antimicrobial agent.
 All body areas will be draped except the part that will be operated on.
 Your anesthesiologist will be at your side throughout the surgery.
 Your surgeon will guide the team though the actual operation.
 Depending on the length and complexity of your surgery, a number of other team members will be present.
 The team may include nurses, surgical residents, physician assistants, surgical technicians and patient aides.

-- Once the surgery is complete, you will be taken to the Recovery Room.
+Once the surgery is complete, you will be taken to the Post Anesthesia Care Unit (PACU).
 You will be continuously monitored by a nurse until you are fully awake and alert.
 Your nurse will explain the equipment and any additional clothing, dressings or tubes that were placed on you.
 You also will be instructed in your level of activity and any exercises that you need to perform during this period.
 You are kept in this area until you are considered stable enough to be moved to an inpatient unit.
 This decision is made by your anesthsiologist.